Elitezen/Elitezen/README.md

 # Hello!

 Developing for a hobby for 5 years now.
-Looking for a part-time, entry-level, front-end web development job.
+Looking for an entry-level, front-end web development job.
 I focus on creating API wrappers and libraries in JavaScript, TypeScript and NodeJS.
 Creating websites with ReactJS and SASS/SCSS.

 My Website: https://elitezen.github.io/alejandromarin-website/